ghwns-dev/SSDsim/README.md

 #2025/08/19
-#Author : Hojun Kim
+#Author :
-#EEE Yonsei, Hanwha Systems corps.

-The SSDsim (v1.81) is a simple simulator for modeling the general SSD architecture, with relatively small size.
+The SSDsim (v1.9) is a simple simulator for modeling the general SSD architecture, with relatively small size.
 (8KB of total NAND Flash, max logical address is 1024, physical page addrses is 8192) Despite of the small size of the model, the basic operations of SSD controller such as READ, ERASE, PROGRAM and Address Mapping, Garbage Collection are managed in the simulator.
 The SSDsim shows how many cycles are needed for total host reqeust.